Wing Chun Kung Fu in China History

 Way Yan wing chun lineage

 Also, outside the Red Boat Opera Troupe, there was a monk “Dai Dong Fung”.

 They must maintain a high standard of Integrity in Mankind through their teaching of Wing Chun Kung Fu.

-Wing Chun Kung Fu Family Tree
+Wing Chun Kung Fu Origins: